 I also used a picture frame hook to hang my large plastic ruler in my office.
 Previously I stored it between the wall and one of my storage carts where it often fell out of sight.

 All I had to do was bend out the bottom of the hook for the hole in the ruler.
 Now I can easily grab it when I need it and it’s just one more way to save space.

-It’s hard to believe that in 1 day I found 5 ways to save space.
-We created some home decor charm with wooden boards and hooks, lowered my stress levels (messy makes me crazy) and increased efficiency.
+It’s hard to believe that in 1 day I found 7 ways to save space.
+We created some home decor charm with wooden boards and hooks, lowered my stress level (messy makes me crazy), and increased efficiency.

 The moral of this story: think of ways that hooks can save you space, add decorative elements and create easy access for items around your house.
 I hope you got some helpful ideas and inspiration for your own storage dilemmas.

 - 1 package (5~count) brass screws $1.24 @Lowe’s